 Peel and cut potatoes into 1" dice.
 Bring a medium pot with potatoes, 8 cups water, and 2 tsp. salt to a boil.
-Reduce to a simmer and cook until easily pierced with a fork, 18- 20 minutes.
+Reduce to a simmer and cook until easily pierced, 18- 20 minutes.

 While potato simmers, mince chives.

-Combine cornstarch and ½ cup water into a slurry in a mixing bowl.
+Combine cornstarch and ½ cup water in a mixing bowl.
+Set aside.

 Make the Meatballs

 Add ground beef, breadcrumbs, pot roast seasoning, and ¼ tsp. salt to another mixing bowl and mix until thoroughly combined.